 For those married outside of Italy (Art.29 of Law 218/1995) it is the law of the country of residence that applies.
 The notary will ask you whether you are in common or separate property regime or, as the case may be, will specify that you were not married in Italy.

 A codice fiscale is a unique identification code issued by the Agenzie delle Entrate (Inland Revenue office) or Italian Consulates.
-To apply you will require to show your passport, and visa for non EU citizens, fill out the appropriate form.
+To apply you will require to show your passport, and visa for non EU citizens, and fill out the appropriate form.
 It is possible to delegate this to someone to apply on your behalf.

 The codice fiscale is required to deal with Public Authorities and needed to open a bank account, purchase property, pay your taxes and even for the purchase of a SIM card.